 Biography

 Ryan Comins graduated with a Bachelor's degree in Theological and Religious Studies from the Faculty of Divinity in 2019.
 An article based on his final-year dissertation was published in XVII Congress of the International Organization for Septuagint and Cognate Studies (SBL Press, 2022).
 He then completed a Postgraduate Certificate in Education at the Faculty of Education in 2019-20 with a specialism in secondary Religious Studies, completing a research project on using exegetical techniques to improve biblical literacy among GCSE students which was later published in the Cambridge Journal of Trainee Teacher Education Research.
 Ryan worked as a teacher of Philosophy and Religion at a secondary school and Sixth Form in Surrey, before returning to Cambridge in 2022 to pursue MPhil studies.
-His dissertation project is on Greek language and Jewish identity in 3 Maccabees.
+His dissertation explored the relationship between linguistic style and cultural identity in 3 Maccabees.
+An article based on this research won the 2023 John William Wevers Prize in Septuagint Studies (Journal of Septuagint and Cognate Studies, forthcoming).
+Ryan began his PhD in 2023 under the supervision of Dr Marieke Dhont and Prof Katharine Dell.
+His thesis investigates the Septuagint translation of Ecclesiastes, with a focus on phraseology and syntax.

 Research